-1).
-Microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

-2).
-Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff: industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

-3).
-Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.

-4).
-Organic chemical contaminants, including synthetic and volatile organic chemicals, that are by-products of industrial processes and petroleum production, that can also come from gas stations, urban storm water runoff, agricultural application and septic systems.
+- 1).
+Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - 2).
+Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff; industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - 3).
+Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - 4).
+Organic chemical contaminants, including synthetic and volatile organic chemicals, that are by-products of industrial processes and petroleum production, that can also come from gas stations, urban storm water runoff, agricultural application and septic systems. - 5).

-5).
 Radioactive contaminants that can be naturallyoccurring or be the result of oil and gas production and mining activities.

+Groundwater from OWS wells contains manganese, a naturally occurring metal which is removed through oxidation and filtration at the OWS Treatment Plant.
+Manganese was not detected in the filter-effluent during 2018.

-Lake Casitas has no urban or industrial water runoff and very few residents still live in the immediate watershed.
-There is no oil, gas or mining production above the lake in our watershed.
+Lake Casitas has no urban or industrial water runoff and very few residents still live in the watershed.
+There is no oil, gas or mining production in our watershed.